jcadruvi/Mvc4WebApi/README.md

 The project has the following fetures:

+Talk about it from a web api point of view.
+Teach them web api:
+	Show action filter.
+	Data Annotations
+	Ninject.

 Talk about grid:
 	Click on row diplays detail.
 	Filter rows on enter or lose focus.